We use cookies to personalize and improve your browsing experience.

 5. Memorize Formulas

-The ACT exam does not give you or allow formula cheat sheets so it’s important that you memorize the formulas you’ll need to use during the exam.
+The ACT test does not give you or allow ACT formula cheat sheets so it’s important that you memorize the formulas you’ll need to use during the exam.
 ACT practice tests will give you a great idea of the types of questions asked so you’ll be able to know which types of formulas to remember.

 6. Practice Self-Care and Manage Your Stress

-2023-2024 ACT Test Dates
+2024-2025 ACT Test Dates

 Test Date Regular Registration Deadline Late Registration Deadline